About Geoff Clews

 Outside the law Geoff’s community interests centre on the arts.
 In the early 1990’s he was part of a small team which established the Rose Centre community theatre in Belmont, Auckland.
 He went on to play a major role in establishing the premier arts facility on Auckland’s North Shore, the Bruce Mason Centre (named for a famous New Zealand playwright).
 In 1997 Geoff received the inaugural Major Achievement Award from the New Zealand Trustees Association on behalf of the trust he chaired to establish that facility.
 He received a civic award from his city for those efforts in 1998.
 He chaired the Board of the Bruce Mason Centre for twelve years after it opened in 1996.
 Geoff stepped down from the Board in September 2009 after 25 years of association with the promotion, development and governance of the Centre.
 The Board of the Centre recognised that contribution by conferred on him the honorary title Chairman Emeritus.

 In 2007 Geoff joined the Board of Q Theatre Limited, a company working to establish a multiform theatre in Auckland’s CBD.
 Construction of Q Theatre began in December 2009 and the Theatre opened for business at the end of August 2011, offering a curated program of professional performing arts in central Auckland.
 Geoff stood down from the Q Board in May 2013 after 6 years with the project, having seen it through construction to opening and operation.
 Largely because of his work in arts governance Geoff was then appointed by Auckland Council as a director of Regional Facilities Auckland.
-RFA is the commercial arm of Auckland Council which has responsibility for the major publicly owned arts, sports, heritage, collections and convention venues in the Auckland region, over $1bn in assets.
-Geoff is a member of RFA's Audit Committee and its Capital Projects Committee.
+RFA is the commercial arm of Auckland Council which has responsibility for the major publicly owned arts, sports, heritage, collections and convention venues in the Auckland region: over $1.2 billion in assets.
+Geoff chairs RFA's Audit Committee and is also a member of its Capital Projects Committee.
+He was appointed to a second term on the RFA Board in 2016.

 Since 1987 Geoff has been a trustee of the Sir George Elliot Charitable Trust.
-This substantial foundation makes sizeable grants towards community projects and, at Geoff’s suggestion, it marked the millennium with a first series of annual scholarships to assist candidates who have overcome particular hardships to undertake tertiary education.
-Since then the Sir George Elliot Tertiary Scholarship has become recognised as one of the most generous in New Zealand and is contested keenly each year.
+This substantial foundation makes sizeable grants towards community projects and, at Geoff’s suggestion, it marked the millennium with the first Sir George Elliot annual scholarships for tertiary education, which have been awarded every year since.
+Successful candidates have faced and overcome adverse life circumstances to be leaders in their school communities and achieve academic success.
+The Elliott Scholarship is now recognised as one of the most generous and prestigious in New Zealand.
+It is contested keenly each year and awards are presented by the Governor General.
 There are now more than 40 Elliot Scholars.
-The first members of the scholarship alumni have graduated from their studies and are beginning to make their marks.
+Many of the scholarship alumni have graduated from their studies and are beginning to make their marks in their chosen fields.

 Geoff also strongly supports initiatives by Takapuna Grammar School, of which two of his children are past pupils.
 He is a sometime adviser to the school on trust matters and was a member of the advisory group for the Takapuna Grammar Centre for Business and Enterprise.